hattybin/vmbananapad/README.md

 # vmbananapad
-This is the prototype I made using a Teensy 4 and the enclosure I made in Fusion 360.
-It's basic and I have ideas to improve it already:
+This is the prototype I made using a Teensy 4 and the enclosure I made in Fusion 360:

 ![image](https://user-images.githubusercontent.com/1077409/166650103-03a1fa82-2830-4810-a70f-194dab479040.png)
 arduino code for a teensy 4 or 4.1 midi controller specifically designed for use with voicemeeter bannana and simple broadcasting for streaming or video conferencing